 ~ YouTuber Prajakta Koli

 As more brands invest more money in online marketing and the digital platform — as a whole, vlogging is now easily considered as a sustainable business model.
-It’s one that is capable of bringing desired results to businesses who choose to adapt it and formulate strategies that will be profitable.
+It’s one that is capable of bringing desired results to businesses that choose to adopt it and formulate strategies that will be profitable.

 And perhaps the biggest advantage of vlogging on YouTube and other social media channels is that it requires less eligibility…